sCrypt-Inc/scryptTS-docs/docs/how-to-verify-a-contract.md

 ![](../static/img/verify-tx-out.png)

 This hash is referred to as the `scriptHash`.
 It's essentially just a `sha256` hash value of the deployed contracts locking script, encoded in a little-endian hex format.
 It is commonly used as an index by block explorers.
-You can also get this value locally, via the contract instances `scriptHash` property:
+You can also get this value locally, via the contract instance's `scriptHash` property:

 ```ts
 console.log(instance.scriptHash)